-The inevitable technological progress brings about specific changes to the outlook of our jobs and the economy in general.
+The inevitable technological progress brings about specific changes to how we spend our free time – for example, poker lovers can now play poker online with great bonus codes such as Pokerstars Bonus Code without leaving their house, and movie lovers can have a perfect movie night at home with all of the streaming services we have.
+However, it also changes the outlook of our jobs and the economy in general.
 Such tectonic changes surely cause a lot of turmoil and uncertainty, especially in the economy.
 It is only natural to think that, when faced with the unknown, we must be prepared for the worst.
 The worst, in this case, is the prediction that, with the rise of intelligent machines and automation systems, human labor is going to be made redundant, resulting in the loss of thousands of jobs across the industry.

 We must highlight the fact that the advent of artificial intelligence and automation is going to affect us all on multiple levels, and not all that will come from it is positive.
 The purpose of these ‘intelligent’ systems is to perform specific functions more quickly and precisely than the human workforce could ever do.
 On the surface, this seems like a great thing, however, automating these jobs means that the people who have performed them so far will have nothing more to do and would have to go straight to the unemployment register.